efernandezleon/postmetheus/README.md

 $ docker pull efernandezleon/postmetheus
 ```

-Then, just run the container mounting a volumen with the folder including the collection you want to monitor:
+Then, just run the container mounting a volume with the folder including the collection you want to monitor:

 ```
 $ docker run \